Urinary Incontinence

 When should you see a doctor for urinary incontinence?

-crucial, mainly if incontinence occurs frequently or significantly impacts your life.
+Knowing when to consult a doctor about incontinence may feel awkward, but it is crucial, mainly if incontinence occurs frequently or significantly impacts your life.
 Seeking medical advice is essential because urinary incontinence can:

 • This leads to activity restrictions and decreased social interactions